 Cloth diapers are not cheap.
-You’ll want to keep those warranties valid, and work to keep each diaper lasting as long as possible.
+You’ll want to keep those warranties valid and work to keep each diaper lasting as long as possible.
 This means paying attention to the washing and drying instructions the manufacturer of your diaper suggests is wise.
-To help, I’ve listed the drying instructions from the websites of several cloth diaper brands, organised alphabetically, below.
+To help, I’ve listed the drying instructions from the websites of several cloth diaper brands, organized alphabetically, below.

 “Hang to dry or dry on medium heat.”Washing Diapers.
 AMP Diapers.

 “We recommend hanging your AppleCheeks covers and Storage Sacs to dry whenever possible as this will extend the life of your covers.
 Covers and Storage Sacs can be machine dried as well.
 The maximum suggested temperature is 50 degree C / 130 degree F. The best way to dry is at ‘delicate setting’ and then with air only (no heat).
 Inserts can be machine-dried on medium or hung to dry.
 Note that if you choose to hang your inserts to dry, a quick spin in the dryer while they are just a little bit damp will lead to softer, fluffier inserts.”Diaper Care Instructions.
 AppleCheeks.

 “Hang to dry or tumble dry on low”Cloth Diaper Care Tips.
 Charlie Banana.

 “Place any PUL or TPU covers or Shells on top of the dryer to air dry.
 Put all of the remaining diapers into the dryer and set them on a warm tumble.
 You can also hang-dry everything if you want to really go green and save on energy!Cloth Diaper Laundry Basics.
 GroVia.

 “Tumble dry low or lay flat to dry in indirect sunlight.”How to Wash and Care for Your Kanga Care Items.
 Kanga Care.